backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/API Gateway Integration Types.md

 ### HTTP_PROXY
 - **NO mapping template**
-- The HTTP request is passed to the backend
+- The HTTP request is passed to the backend.
+	- It can be any backend.
+It can be an API running on EBS.
 - The **HTTP response from the backend is forwarded by API Gateway**
 - API Gateway is used just to proxy the request
 	- ![[attachments/Pasted image 20220526155619.png]]